OpenKnowledgeMaps/open-discovery/roadmap.md

 Open Knowledge Maps supports a number of use cases, for which no other comprehensive tools existed before.
 These use cases include getting an overview of a topic at a glance and understanding the terminology related to that topic.
 Open Knowledge Maps also enables users to easily separate relevant from irrelevant papers with respect to their current information need by clustering papers into subtopics.
 Such cross-discipline overviews become more and more relevant as the biggest problems of our time (including [climate change, migration, globalisation](https://www.google.com/url?q=https://www.un.org/sustainabledevelopment/sustainable-development-goals/)) require an interdisciplinary approach.
 We also allow for direct access to OA papers within our interface, and offer annotation capabilities for these papers courtesy of Hypothesis.
 Thus, **we enable users to do a large part of their literature research within the same browser tab.**

 Outside of open infrastructures, the need for systems providing visual overviews of scientific fields has also been identified.
 At the moment **Open Knowledge Maps is the only solution in this space that is free and open, and that is usable without prior knowledge.**

+[Try out our service](https://openknowledgemaps.org) and let us know what you think.

 [Back to top](#Table-of-Content)